eladbitton1/HackerU-project/README.md

 * admin can create / edit / delete all products and manage all users by deleting them or appoint them to an admin position aswell

+*** once the project is downloaded use npm i in the terminal to download node modules in both front end and back end projects

 *** to start the project go to /project-backebd.1/project and in the terminal type - npm run dev
 *** in /project-frontend/project  type in the terminal - npm start